 The Cloud Act was passed in 2018 and significantly expands the rights of U.S. authorities to monitor their citizens as well as all companies operating within its borders.
 U.S. companies like Microsoft are required by law to share data with governmental agencies, even if the data is located on servers abroad.
 In order to access such data, the U.S. government needs to have a warrant.
 There are some rare occasions though where a warrant or a subpoena is not required.

 These new, wider-reaching surveillance rights have caused concern in Europe.
 In 2020, the European Court of Justice declared the EU-U.S. Privacy Shield invalid, as the U.S. no longer meets European data protection standards.
-Previously, the Privacy Shield ensured a secure transfer of data from the EU to the U.S. It has yet (as of November 2022) to be replaced by any new legislation.
+Previously, the Privacy Shield ensured a secure transfer of data from the EU to the U.S. It has yet to be replaced by any new legislation.
+Microsoft has certified itself under the EU-US Data Privacy Framework, the successor to the Privacy Shield.
+However, since this is a self-certification process, it is unclear to what extent users can rely on the company’s assurances.

-Certain states such as California and Virginia have passed their own data privacy acts that compel any companies offering services to their residents to comply with their data sovereignty laws.
+Certain states such as California (CCPA) and Virginia have passed their own data privacy acts that compel any companies offering services to their residents to comply with their data sovereignty laws In cloud computing.
 If you live in one of these states, your data is better protected than in states without such laws.

 How secure is OneDrive against cyberattacks?